Croatia

 The conditions of service of local government employees shall be such as to permit the recruitment of high-quality staff on the basis of merit and competence; to this end adequate training opportunities, remuneration and career prospects shall be provided.

-In summary, the rapporteurs conclude that Croatia complies with Article 6 paragraph 1 and paragraph 2 of the Charter.
+In view of the above and considering that the aforesaid act specifies the conditions of service of local government employees, the rapporteurs conclude that Croatia complies with Article 6, paragraph 2 of the Charter.

 Article 7.1